1854books/VCRM/README.md

 atoms is under law, and even for man there is no freedom.
 But we cannot believe it.
 We have been studying laws from the beginning and yet cannot — nay, will not — believe that man is under law.
-The soul cries ever, "Freedom, O Freedom!"
-With the conception of God as a perfectly free Being, man cannot rest eternally in this bondage.
+The soul cries ever, “Freedom, O Freedom!“ With the conception of God as a perfectly free Being, man cannot rest eternally in this bondage.
 Higher he must go, and unless the struggle were for himself, he would think it too severe.
-Man says to himself, "I am a born slave, I am bound; nevertheless, there is a Being who is not bound by nature.
-He is free and Master of nature."
+Man says to himself, “I am a born slave, I am bound; nevertheless, there is a Being who is not bound by nature.
+He is free and Master of nature.“

 The conception of God, therefore, is as essential and as fundamental a part of mind as is the idea of bondage.
 Both are the outcome of the idea